ritijjain/search-algo/README.md

 # SearchAlgo
 A lightweight python based text search for Django.

 SearchAlgo uses nltk to clean data and gensim to pickup keywords from longer text fields.
-This infromation is stored in a `search_algo_condense` text field in the database allowing for speedy and accurate search results.
+This information is stored in a search_algo_condense text field in the database allowing for speedy and accurate search results.

 ## Usage
 * Add import in your `models.py` file: `from search_algo_app.algo import SearchAlgoModel`.